 This dark fantasy series follows a young girl, Shiva, and her monster guardian, whom she calls Teacher, living in an abandoned village.
 Nearby humans have retreated to safety to avoid the plague that turns people into monsters, which is transmitted by touch.
 Four volumes in, I’m still trying to figure out exactly what the flip is going on, but it’s clear that (1) there’s something special about the girl, (2) Teacher’s cohabitation with her isn’t popular with either the humans or the other monsters, and (3) creepy manga is going to keep being creepy.
 I love the slow pace, the oppressive atmosphere, and the tenderness Teacher displays in adoptive-parenting Shiva even though they can’t have physical contact.

 The Girl from the Other Side is an ongoing series.

 That concludes today’s roundup of monster comics that I love and recommend!
-If you have any suggestions for me, please leave them in the comments – and thanks for sharing this post on social media or with friends.
+If you have any suggestions for me, please get in touch via my contact form – and thanks for sharing this post on social media or with friends.